AutoML: A Survey of the State-of-the-Art: NAS Discussion

 \textbf{Coupled optimization.} The first category of one-shot NAS methods optimizes the architecture and weights in a coupled manner \cite{enas,darts_liu18,gdas,proxylessnas,snas}.
-For instance, ENAS \cite{enas} proposes to use an LSTM network to discretely sample a new architecture, and then uses a few batches of the training data to optimize the weight of this architecture.
-After repeating the above steps many times, a collection of architectures and their corresponding performance will be recorded.
+For instance, ENAS \cite{enas} uses an LSTM network to discretely sample a new architecture, and then uses a few batches of the training data to optimize the weight of this architecture.
+After repeating the above steps many times, a collection of architectures and their corresponding performances are recorded.
 Finally, the best-performing architecture is selected for further retraining.
-DARTS \cite{darts_liu18} also uses a similar weight sharing strategy, but the architecture distribution is continuously parameterized.
+DARTS \cite{darts_liu18} uses a similar weight sharing strategy, but has a continuously parameterized architecture distribution.
 The supernet contains all candidate operations, each with learnable parameters.
 The best architecture can be directly derived from the distribution.
-However, since DARTS \cite{darts_liu18} directly optimizes the supernet weights and the architecture distribution, it suffers from the vast GPU memory consumption.
-Although DARTS-like methods \cite{proxylessnas,gdas, snas} have proposed different approaches to reduce resource requirements, coupled optimization inevitably introduces a bias in both architecture distribution and supernet weights \cite{singlepath_nas,chu2019fairnas}, as they treat all sub-networks unequally.
-Specifically, the quickly-converged architectures can easily obtain more chances to be optimized \cite{darts_liu18,darts+}, and those architectures are only a small portion of the whole candidates; therefore, it is very harsh to find the best-architecture.
+However, as DARTS \cite{darts_liu18} directly optimizes the supernet weights and the architecture distribution, it suffers from vast GPU memory consumption.
+Although DARTS-like methods \cite{proxylessnas,gdas, snas} have adopted different approaches to reduce the resource requirements, coupled optimization inevitably introduces a bias in both architecture distribution and supernet weights \cite{singlepath_nas,chu2019fairnas}, as they treat all subnetworks unequally.
+The rapidly converged architectures can easily obtain more opportunities to be optimized \cite{darts_liu18,darts+}, and are only a small portion of all candidates; therefore, it is challenging to find the best architecture.